 Highlighting real world examples of Social Mission Metrics concepts in practice.

-Related social mission measurement(s): Community Collaborations, Faculty Activism
+Related social mission measures: Community Collaborations, Research, Faculty Activism

 (The following is an excerpt from Driving toward a culture shift: Case studies of social mission in nursing education.)

 The University of California San Francisco School of Nursing‘s (UCSF SON) prides itself on its social mission-related research portfolio, and the inclusion of community partners in their research.
 They have increased social mission research by valuing its importance in the academic promotion and tenure (APT) process.
 The evaluation committee now recognizes the difference between this kind of research and traditional bench science, understanding that it takes more time to build a community-based program of research.
 The change in APT criteria was achieved through shared governance; committees were formed to discuss faculty concerns about the perceived lack of value of social mission-related research, leading to explicit changes.
 Intramural funding is also made available for social mission research by the chancellor, as well as additional institutional grant funding, which is specifically geared toward junior faculty who are building their social mission programs of research.